hyperledger/anoncreds-rs/docs/design/w3c/w3c-representation.md

 ///
 /// # Params
 /// cred:       object handle pointing to credential in legacy form to convert
+/// cred_def:   object handle pointing to the credential definition
 /// cred_p:     reference that will contain converted credential (in W3C form) instance pointer
 ///
 /// # Returns